Having trouble sleeping?

 So I decided enough was enough.
 The twitchy eye was the last straw.
 I grabbed a binbag and the decluttering began.

 The decluttering operation

 I didn’t initially think I’d fill that binbag – my room wasn’t exactly messy.
 There was a lot of stuff (I’ll admit it – I have hoarder tendencies) – but it was all crammed away in boxes and corners so I never noticed it accumulating.

-I started with a stack of boxes that sat in a corner of my room, filled to the brim with letters – stuff I classed as too important to throw away as I could need the details on them at some point.
+I started with a stack of boxes that sat in a corner of my room, filled to the brim with letters – stuff I classed as too important to throw away should I ever need the details on them at some point.

 I then went through every box, corner, drawer and cupboard in my room, loading more junk into the bin bag.
 The rule was – if I hadn’t needed it for the last two months, it went in the bin.